stronk7/wiki-rag/README.md

    include/exclude lists /
-   compare results with different embeddings / fine tune the embedding / consider adding summaries, multiple levels and more metadata / [able to use other vector databases](https://github.com/moodlehq/wiki-rag/issues/3) / add other algos, apart from current POP and POC /
+   compare results with different embeddings / fine tune the embedding / support adding a watermark text to the responses / consider adding summaries, multiple levels and more metadata / [able to use other vector databases](https://github.com/moodlehq/wiki-rag/issues/3) / add other algos, apart from current POP and POC /